pulumi/docs/content/blog/p3-some-assembly-required/index.md

 * **Auditability**: [audit logging](https://www.pulumi.com/docs/pulumi-cloud/audit-logs/)
 * **Developer Experience**: [Python/Go/JavaScript/C#](https://www.pulumi.com/docs/languages-sdks/), [popular IDE support](https://www.pulumi.com/blog/next-level-iac-breakpoint-debugging/), [command-line tools](https://www.pulumi.com/docs/cli/), [deeply hackable](https://www.pulumi.com/automation/)

 That’s all great, and much of that is already built-into Pulumi without the need for you to do anything at all.
-But not all of it.
-What parts do you actually need to set up and configure?
-And exactly how do you do that?
-That’s what this and the following posts in the series will be all about.
+So, what parts do you actually need to set up and configure?

-So to answer the question of what parts do you need?
 Here’s the bill of materials (BOM) to set up your own instance of Pulumi P3:

 ### Bill of Materials:
 * **Authentication and Identity Management**: